Search String

 Test Drive IBM PC 1987-1990

-Distinctive Software released Test Drive for ST/Amiga and IBM PC in 1987.
+Distinctive Software of Canada released Test Drive for ST/Amiga and IBM PC in 1987.
 Test Drive 2 was released in 1989, and Test Drive 3 in 1990.
-Test Drive and TD2 were developed by Distinctive Software; TD3 by Accolade.
+Test Drive and Test Drive 2 were developed by Distinctive Software and published by Accolade whereas Test Drive 3 was developed and published by Accolade.

-The original Test Drive was notable for displaying the dashboard of the car, complete with tachometer (RPMs), speedometer, radar detector and animated steering wheel and gearshift.
+Test Drive is notable for displaying the unique dashboard of each car, complete with tachometer (RPMs), speedometer, radar detector and animated steering wheel and gearshift.
 Rear view mirrors are also employed.
-Obstructions and hazards include potholes, water and Sunday Drivers.
+Obstructions and hazards include potholes, head-on collisions, red-lining, cliffs, speeding tickets, water, insect guts on the windshield and Sunday Drivers.

-Note how TD3 stupidly adds more digitized photos instead of displaying all car stats on a single screen.
+Note how Test Drive 3 stupidly adds more digitized photos instead of displaying all car stats on a single screen.
 Instead, the stats scroll.
 And this just makes it harder to read them and compare them.

 Test Drive and TD2 are sprite-scalers; Test Drive 3 is flat-shaded.